Here are a few highlights of events and offers our customers enjoyed in December 2019.

 Along with amazing flying effects, barrels of laughter on tap, jaw-dropping costumes and even - of course - a pirate-eating crocodile, this super show at the Hilton Brighton Metropole was sprinkled with the fairy dust of lots of little extras for guests, turning a good day into a great one.
 Treats included ice cream, refreshments, programmes, top-notch seats to enjoy the panto to the max, plus free light-up play swords for the children to relive the pirate proceedings with their own fun bit of swashbuckling.
 All together now: ooh aargh!

-This expertly-guided and informative tour welcomed members into the mysterious depths of the London Tube, to experience a fascinating journey through the disused platforms and passageways of Charing Cross station.
+This expertly-guided and informative tour welcomed participants into the mysterious depths of the London Tube, to experience a fascinating journey through the disused platforms and passageways of Charing Cross station.
 This was an ultra-rare opportunity to explore unseen spaces transformed into iconic film sets in so many blockbuster movies and TV shows.

-Blinking into the light above ground, things then took a more traditional turn with an indulgent afternoon tea in Charing Cross’ adjacent hotel, before members and guests enjoyed their very own Bond moment at a private screening of Skyfall with a complimentary Martini in hand - shaken not stirred, of course.
+Blinking into the light above ground, things then took a more traditional turn with an indulgent afternoon tea in Charing Cross’ adjacent hotel, before Saga customers and guests enjoyed their very own Bond moment at a private screening of Skyfall with a complimentary Martini in hand - shaken not stirred, of course.

 Back to the Big Screen: Miracle on 34th Street

 Miracle on 34th Street always competes for top spot on the tree of all-time classic Christmas films (quiet at the back there, It’s a Wonderful Life).
-And this 1947 feelgood festive gem was re-released for members at a string of special screenings in Leicester, Reading, Southampton, Walsall and on Teesside, to turn things all tinselly in the run up to the 2019 festivities.
+And this 1947 feelgood festive gem was re-released for Saga customers at a string of special screenings in Leicester, Reading, Southampton, Walsall and on Teesside, to turn things all tinselly in the run up to the 2019 festivities.

-Members snapped up complimentary tickets for private showings of this timeless movie - the latest much-loved blockbuster in our popular Back to the Big Screen series.
+Saga customers snapped up complimentary tickets for private showings of this timeless movie - the latest much-loved blockbuster in our popular Back to the Big Screen series.

 Other Back to the Big Screen favourites revived just for you in recent months included ‘80s cinema classics Romancing the Stone and Who Framed Roger Rabbit?.
 Watch out for more coming to a screen near you in 2020.